Jebel Moya: Infant burials

 There are 93 infant burials at Jebel Moya, 35 of which have associated grave foods.
 The largest percentage of oval burials occurs for infant burials (16.13%).
 They are not distinguishable from other burials in terms of orientation and burial type, and do not form a distinct area on the cemetery.
 There are no artifacts exclusively seen in infant burials, but the burials seem to have a restricted range of goods: beads, bracelets, pendants, and lipstuds.

 Juvenile burials

-There are 199 juvenile burials at Jebel Moya, 67 of which have associated grave goods.
+There are 199 juvenile burials at Jebel Moya, 67 of which have associated funerary objects.
 Like the infants, there are no exclusive categories for juveniles, however, a wider array of artifacts were found with juveniles than infants.
 Grave shapes are similar to that of adults.
 Juvenile burials were not distinguished from adult burials in terms of bodily orientation, burial posture, or burial location within the cemetery.

 Young adults

 Young adults had no categories exclusive to them.
 A wide variety of artifacts were found in association with burials.
 They were buried similarly to adults.